Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities: Introduction

-Different from node-level tasks, which mainly leverage the graph convolutional network (GCN)~\cite{gcn,graphsage} to generate node representations for downstream tasks, graph-level tasks require holistic graph-level representations for graph-structured inputs of which the size and topology are varying.
-Therefore, for graph-level tasks, the pooling mechanism is an essential component, which condenses the input graph with node representations learned by GCN into a smaller sized graph or a single vector, as shown in Figure~\ref{fig:survey}.
+Different from node-level tasks, which mainly use the graph convolutional network (GCN)~\cite{gcn} to generate node representations for downstream tasks, graph-level tasks require holistic graph-level representations for graph-structured inputs whose size and topology are varying.
+Therefore, for graph-level tasks, the pooling mechanism is an essential component, which condenses the input graph with node representations generated by GCN into a smaller sized graph or a single vector, as shown in Figure~\ref{fig:survey}.

-To obtain an effective and reasonable graph representation, many designs of graph pooling have been proposed, which could be roughly divided into \textbf{flat pooling} and \textbf{hierarchical pooling}.
-The former directly generates a graph-level representation in one step, mostly taking the average or sum over all node embeddings as the graph representation~\cite{duvenaud}, while the latter coarsens the graph gradually into a smaller sized graph, mainly through two means: \textbf{node clustering pooling}~\cite{diffpool} and \textbf{node drop pooling}~\cite{graph-u-net}.
-Specifically, node clustering pooling generates new nodes to construct the coarsened graph by clustering nodes into clusters, which is time-and space-consuming~\cite{mincut}.
-In contrast, node drop pooling selects a subset of nodes from the original graph to construct the coarsened graph, which is more efficient and more fit for large-scale graphs~\cite{sagpool} but suffers from inevitable information loss~\cite{ipool}.
+In order to obtain an effective and reasonable graph representation, many designs of graph pooling have been proposed, which could be roughly divided into Flat Pooling (\textbf{Section~\ref{sec:fpooling}}) and Hierarchical Pooling (\textbf{Section~\ref{sec:hpooling}}).
+The former directly generates a graph-level representation in one step, mostly taking the average or sum over all node embeddings as the graph representation~\cite{duvenaud}, while the latter coarsens a graph gradually into a smaller sized graph by two main means: Node Clustering Pooling and Node Drop Pooling.
+Specifically, node clustering pooling~\cite{diffpool} groups nodes into clusters as a coarsened graph, which is time-and space-consuming~\cite{mincut}.
+In contrast, node drop pooling~\cite{graph-u-net} selects a subset of nodes from the original graph to construct a coarsened graph, which is more efficient and more suitable for large-scale graphs~\cite{sagpool} but suffers from inevitable information loss~\cite{ipool}.